Expert dental care in Thailand, coordinated for you

 Thailand vs International Price Comparison

 Minimal-prep veneers in Thailand cost 60–70% less per tooth than equivalent treatment in the US ($1,200–$2,400), Australia (A$1,100–A$2,200), and UK (£1,000–£2,000).
-The savings are particularly significant for minimal-prep because the lab component — the most expensive part — is where Thailand's cost advantage is greatest.
+The savings are particularly significant for minimal-prep because the lab component, the most expensive part, is where Thailand's cost advantage is greatest.

-Types of Minimal-Prep Veneers in Thailand
+Types of Minimal-Prep Veneers

 The term "minimal-prep" covers several approaches ranging from zero enamel removal to very light reshaping.
 Which one suits you depends on your tooth anatomy, how much colour change is needed, and whether the teeth protrude at all.